sagemath/trac_to_gh/Issue 7809.md

 # Issue 7809: region_plot does not respect the passed variable order

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7809

 Original creator: jason